 Creating safer places for people and businesses is important to help reduce COVID-19 spreading and help with the recovery of the local economy by supporting West Suffolk businesses.

 We all have a part to play in this.
 Safety is the main focus and the behaviour of people to keep socially distanced and avoid the spread is the first line of that defence.
-It is the responsibility of businesses to make sure they have the proper measures in place and the public must also play their part in keeping two metres apart and following guidance to stop the spread of infection.
-See the Government guidance on how to stay safe and help prevent the spread also how businesses can play their part GOV.UK - Working safely during coronavirus (COVID-19)
+It is the responsibility of businesses to make sure they have the proper measures in place and the public must also play their part in keeping socially distanced and following guidance to stop the spread of infection.
+See GOV.UK - Coronavirus: how to stay safe and help prevent the spread also how businesses can play their part GOV.UK - Working safely during coronavirus (COVID-19)

-We are leading with partners such as local BIDs (Business Improvement Districts), business representatives, town and parish councils, at looking at tailored solutions for particular towns and areas following the latest Government guidelines.
+We continue to work with partners such as local BIDs (Business Improvement Districts), business representatives, town and parish councils, to deliver tailored solutions for particular towns and areas following the latest Government guidelines.

 You can find out more about the local changes for:

-We know there are many other places where shops will be opening up across West Suffolk and business owners are advised to follow the guidance below.
+West Suffolk business owners are advised to follow the guidance below.